APPLY NOW! – APPLICATION DEADLINE: July 7, 2023

 Outstanding scholars in biological sciences or other disciplines (mathematics, physical sciences, engineering & chemistry) who are interested in applying quantitative approaches to solve problems in biology are invited to apply.
 Other criteria include a Ph.D. within the last four years from a Chinese institution, Chinese citizenship, and English proficiency.
 Note that this program is designed to attract scholars who are new to UC Berkeley, rather than to provide support to scholars already working on campus.

 Scholars are appointed as Visiting Researcher Scholars and are hosted in the labs of a UC Berkeley faculty member.
 The Tang Program provides a monthly stipend (paid at the rate of $54,000 per year) to cover living expenses.
 Scholars are expected to arrange for their housing independently and pay for it from the stipend.
 In addition, the Tang Program reimburses scholars for up to $9,000 per year to cover health insurance costs (including coverage of family members if applicable) and reimburses scholars for up to $2,000 for transportation from the city of origin at the start of the appointment.

-Application deadlines are generally June 1 for the scholarship that begins early the following year.
+Application deadlines are generally due mid-June for the scholarship that begins early the following year.

 Professor Kunxin Luo is the faculty chair of the Tang Scholars program.